emilylucindakurtz/CulturalInstitutionsSRP2026/rockjonesi/Ian_notes.md

 These two plots are both pretty dense, and contain a lot of infortmation.
 But this comes at the cost of how digestible the plots are.
 I attempted to turn the proportion plot into a plotly plot but ran into countless errors.
 I might revisit that option on at a later date.

+To do:
+- [ ] More focus on library EDA, epescially pertaining to metro/urban relationships
+- [ ] Explore adding unemployment data into the industrial datasets